LIST OF SCHOLARSHIPS AND QUALIFYING ACADEMIC PROGRAMS AT APU (2023 INTAKE)

 APU Students are eligible to receive a number of scholarships through organizations outside of APU.
-Each Scholarships has different eligibility requirements and application procedures, so please be sure to review the information on each scholarship organization’s website before applying.
+Each scholarship has different eligibility requirements and application procedures, so please be sure to review the information on the respective scholarship organization’s website before applying.

 2) Apply to organization